MrBrrr/react-components/README.md

 because the state was updated the parent (SearchBar) is going to rerender itself and pass new state to the value prop of child (TextInput)
 ...react foceably updates the text...

+## Comminity Convention with Prop Names

+Refers only to child component, not the parent one - there the names (piece of state and event handler) could be whatever I choose

+`form control` component - any kind of component where user provide some input value (text, text area, text input, dropdown, checkbox etc.)
+`value` - name of the prop where the current value is stored
+`onChange` - name of the prop called when value changed